twittersinister/Lang-leaf-privacy/terms.md

 2. Subscriptions and Payments

+Lang Leaf offers an optional auto-renewable subscription titled “Lang Leaf Subscription.”

+Length of subscription: 1 month
+Price: $4.99 USD per month
-Our app offers optional auto-renewable subscriptions that grant access to premium content, including additional words and features.
+What you get: Access to premium language learning content, including additional words and features released monthly.

-Subscription fees will be charged to your Apple ID account upon confirmation of purchase.
-Subscriptions automatically renew unless auto-renew is turned off at least 24 hours before the end of the current period.
+Payment will be charged to your Apple ID account upon confirmation of purchase.
+The subscription automatically renews unless auto-renew is turned off at least 24 hours before the end of the current period.

-You can manage and cancel subscriptions via your Apple ID settings.
+You can manage and cancel your subscription at any time by going to your Apple ID account settings after purchase.

-No refunds are provided for any unused portion of a subscription period.
+We do not offer refunds for unused portions of the subscription period.

 3. Privacy

 Your use of Lang Leaf is also governed by our Privacy Policy, which explains how we collect, use, and protect your data.
-Please review our Privacy Policy here: [Privacy Policy URL].
+Please review our Privacy Policy here: https://twittersinister.github.io/Lang-leaf-privacy/

 4. Intellectual Property